All the flavors of classic green bean casserole served in mini filo shells. These make a great Thanksgiving appetizer or side dish.

 But I’ve always wanted to like it, so I’ve spent some time experimenting with variations on the green bean casserole theme and came up with something that I really love–Green Bean Casserole Cups.

 And of course, they’re topped off with some crispy French fried onions!
 Those are a must in my book.
+I don’t know about you, but I eat French fried onions straight from the container.

 I really and truly dislike the usual green bean casserole, but I couldn’t stop eating these tasty little bites.

-So if you feel like I do about this traditional Thanksgiving side dish, give this version a try!
+If you feel like I do about this traditional Thanksgiving side dish, give this version a try!
 There may just be a green bean casserole lover in you too!

 Whether you serve these as an appetizer or a twist on the popular side dish, these Green Bean Casserole Cups are sure to be a hit at your Thanksgiving dinner.